beginners corner

 Option Liquidity: When Is Vol(ume) Greater Than Open Interest?

 Check the options chain before selling a covered call or cash-secured put.
-In addition to determining the premiums and returns we will generate we also need to make sure the interest or liquidity in these options will be adequate enough for favorable trade executions.
-Below is a typical options chain showing both Vol(ume) and open interest (OI): […]
+In addition to determining the premiums and returns we will generate we also need to make sure the […]

 21 Comments Continue Reading →